Waitemata DHB Older Adults & Home Health (OA&HH)

 This service is part of District Nursing.
 Continence Nursing Specialist Service works with the patient to help manage continence issues linking with other healthcare professionals such as geriatricians, physiotherapists and dietitians, as indicated.
 For more information about these services, please click here.

-District Nursing provides home based nursing care including specialist wound care, palliative care and home based treatments such as the management of IV medication.
-District nurses also provide ACC nursing care for patients with both short and long term needs.
+District Nursing provides clinic and home based nursing care including specialist wound care, palliative care and home based treatments such as the management of IV medication.
 For more information about this service, please click here.

 - Gerontology Nurse Specialist Service (GNS) - Nga Kaitiaki Kaumatua